Research and planning are the foundations for effective, meaningful climate and agriculture policy.

 In 2018, the state began work on an interagency effort to characterize carbon sequestration opportunities in the state’s natural and working lands.
-The California 2030 Natural and Working Lands Climate Change Implementation Plan is expected to be completed in late 2018.
-The plan describes how the state will deepen and expand its efforts to reduce greenhouse gas emissions and improve carbon sinks in agricultural lands, forests, wetlands and open space.
+The January 2019 Draft of the California 2030 Natural and Working Lands Climate Change Implementation Plan describes how the state will deepen and expand its efforts to reduce greenhouse gas emissions and improve carbon sinks in agricultural lands, forests, wetlands and open space.
 Read more about CalCAN’s input on the plan.

 California’s Climate Adaptation Plans

 Approximately every two years the California Natural Resources Agency updates its Safeguarding California report which guides the work of various state agencies to protect communities in California from climate change.
 The most recent climate adaptation plan update was released in January 2018.